Inist-CNRS/ezmaster/OPERATION.md

 ### How to use ezmaster behind Apache reverse proxy?

+You should create a DNS entry for `example.fr` and `*.example.fr` pointing to your ezmaster server IP.

-You should add a dedicated VirtualHost:
+Then you should configure a dedicated VirtualHost :

 ```
 <VirtualHost *:80>